 Years of work in higher education, nonprofits, and foundations

-Worked across a variety of professional roles in three countries: the U.S., Germany, and England.
+Worked across a variety of professional roles in the U.S. and Europe.

 20,000+

-Reaching about 100 students each semester and thousands more via two MOOCs and one specialist professional course.
+Reaching about 100 students each semester and thousands more via two MOOCs, a textbook, and teaching cases.